mm80843/T3.5/docs/Benef/PBN__Benef_10.md

 # __Increased reporting of domestic violence__

-## Name of the Benefit

-Enhanced safety for victims of domestic violence through increased reporting and intervention

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved well-being and protection for victims and potential reduction in harm](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_10.md)